Health and Physical Education (HPE): Ages Nine to Twelve

 HPE Overview

 Movement, fitness and health have been incorporated into the Montessori curriculum from the time of the first school established by Dr Montessori more than a hundred years ago.
-Drawing on her medical training, Dr Montessori was keenly interested in the health of the human body, and argued strongly that physical activity and good nutrition were essential to the well-being of children.
+Drawing on her medical training, Dr Montessori was keenly interested in the health of the human body and argued strongly that physical activity and good nutrition were essential to the well-being of children.
 A key component of the Montessori curriculum, from birth, is a focus on the development and refinement of coordinated movement.
-Dr Montessori also designed gymnastic equipment for the children in her schools, and encouraged games in the open air for younger children and outdoor adventure education for older children.
+Dr Montessori also designed gymnastic equipment for the children in her schools and encouraged games in the open air for younger children and outdoor adventure education for older children.

 The Montessori curriculum provides a repertoire of activities to enable individual Montessori schools to develop customised programmes to meet their own requirements and those of local education authorities.
 For children from six to twelve years, the Cosmic Education curriculum provides many opportunities for considering ways of improving quality of life for themselves and others in the classroom and wider community in terms of health and lifestyle, personal relationships, values education, social responsibility and social justice.
 Here are some examples: